Vollinger0/esm/readme.md

 - deleteall function to remove any traces of an existing savegame, when you want to start a new season
 - wipe tool for wiping playfields with no player or player-owned terrain placeables or structures.
 - tool to clear the "discovered-by" infos from playfields and/or systems
+- purge-tools to delete old playfield files, delete the related structures and templates - this will keep your savegame small if used regularly.
 - can install the game for you (from steam)
 - can update the game for you (from steam)
 - fully integrated to be used with EAH